SheershBhatnagar/Weather-App-2.0---Flutter/README.md

 # Weather App 2.0 - Flutter

 The "Weather App 2.0" project utilizing the OpenWeatherMap API is a mobile application designed to provide users with up-to-date weather information.
-Users can easily access current weather conditions, forecasts, and related data for their selected locations.
+Users can easily access current weather conditions, forecasts, and related data for current location.
 This project leverages the OpenWeatherMap API to fetch real-time weather data for current day & forecast of 7 days ahead, making it a valuable tool for users seeking accurate weather information on the go.

 ## Tech Stack